Agent215/Java_Learning_Kit/README.md

 The projects in the text book and the assignments were built using java and the netbeans ide.

-each assignment is included in a zip file with the assoiciated lab report.
+each assignment is included in a zip file with the associated lab report.

 download netbeans here to open project files: